 Taught by Elka on Saturday mornings at 11:00am this Prenatal Yoga class is about taking time to nurture both the physical and emotional self of a pregnant mama.
-This class is about building strength to carry precious life inside you with more ease as your belly grows.
-Of course, it is also about stretching, releasing back pain and bringing peace to your changing body.
-In this class you will learn to connect to your breath and find the balance that can carry you through the hormonal shifts and mood swings that will come.
-Cleansing your body of toxins is another focus of this Prenatal yoga class, which will aid in the digestive discomfort that your baby can bring forth in you.
+It is about building strength to carry precious life inside you with more ease as your belly grows.
+It is about stretching, releasing back pain and bringing peace to your changing body.
+It is about connecting to your breath and finding the balance that can carry you through the hormonal shifts and mood swings that will come.
+It is about cleansing your body of toxins to aid in the digestive discomfort that your baby can bring forth in you.
 It is about caring for yourself and your baby.

 Prenatal Yoga is also the perfect preparation for childbirth.
 By connecting to your breath, and practicing breathing through discomfort, you can prepare to breathe through contractions.
-Connecting to your intuition and your body, you can prepare to listen to the messages that your body will send you while you labor about how to ease your baby out into the world.
-Practicing certain poses, you help to loosen the pelvis to prepare it to open and strengthen the legs to help them to hold you in the most effective birth positions.
+By connecting to your intuition and your body, you can prepare to listen to the messages that your body will send you while you labor about how to ease your baby out into the world.
+By practicing certain poses, you help to loosen the pelvis to prepare it to open and strengthen the legs to help them to hold you in the most effective birth positions.

 We also encourage our postnatal mamas to return to prenatal yoga for as long as it feels like the right fit for them.
 The poses that we use to prepare our bodies to give birth are also very beneficial in recovering for pregnancy and birth.
 We use modifications for all stages of the process to allow yoga to be accessible to women throughout their pregnancy and recovery, and at any level of experience.
 We often have women who have never practiced yoga before in our class.